WELCOME RUSVM PARENTS AND FAMILY!

-Ensure that your visitor’s visa is renewed within two weeks of expiring.
-Ensure that you submit the required documents listed under Visa Requirements on this page.
+Ensure that your visitor visa is renewed within two weeks of expiring.

-Note: It is an offense to be in the Federation of St. Kitts and Nevis without a valid visitor’s visa.
+Note: It is an offense to be in the Federation of St. Kitts and Nevis without a valid visitor visa.
 An expired visa can lead to deportation.

-Employment in St. Kitts is strictly regulated by work permits, although there are opportunities to volunteer in St. Kitts for those who want to keep their resumes up-to-date.
-When you arrive on island you can look into these options.
-Career opportunities at Ross Vet can be found through the Ross Vet careers page Work permits may not be applied for while living on the island unless it is a job located on the Ross Vet campus.
+Employment in St. Kitts is strictly regulated by work permits, although there are opportunities to volunteer in St. Kitts for those who want to keep their resumes up to date.
+When you arrive on the island you can look into these options.
+Career opportunities at Ross Vet can be found through the Ross Vet careers page.